 Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated.

+Anyone asked to stop unacceptable behavior is expected to comply immediately.
 If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community.

 If You Witness or Are Subject to Unacceptable Behavior